Code of Practice for Teaching and Learning

 confidential questionnaires covering

-They are considered and evaluated
+Staff Liaison Committee and considered and evaluated

 as part of the Department's Annual Monitoring procedures.